Frequently Asked Questions

 Why does the Buyer need Title Insurance?

-Without title insurance, you may not be fully protected against error in public records, hidden defects not disclosed by the public records, or mistakes in examination of the title.
+Without title insurance, you may not be fully protected against errors in public records, hidden defects not disclosed by the public records, or mistakes in examination of the title.
 As a result, you may be held fully accountable for any prior liens, judgments or claims brought against your new property.
 If this should occur, your title policy insures that you will be defended at no cost against all covered claims up to the amount of the policy.

 How much does Title Insurance cost?